madrasafree/Madrasa-new-registration-form/README.md

 The form will include:
 1. Registration form for OPENEDX learning system as it is now.
 2. Optional donation to our social movement.
-The file will be embedded in our website using the [OpenEdx system](https://github.com/edx/edx-platform).
-The relevant files for the registration file must be added to [our OpenEdx Theme](https://github.com/amitbend/madrasa_theme
+The file will be embedded in our website using the [OpenEdx Platform](https://github.com/edx/edx-platform).
+The relevant files for the registration file must be added to our [OpenEdx Theme](https://github.com/amitbend/madrasa_theme
 ), an action that will replace the default registration form found in OPENEDX's templete in our new form.

 Files to add to Theme: